fullcalendar/fullcalendar-docs/_docs-v4/toolbar/customButtons.md

 Each `customButton` entry accepts the following properties:

 - `text` - the text to be display on the button itself
 - `click` - a callback function that is called when the button is clicked.
-Accepts a single argument, a [jqueryEvent](https://api.jquery.com/category/events/event-object/).
+Accepts a single argument, a [JavaScript native event](https://developer.mozilla.org/en-US/docs/Web/API/UIEvent).
 - `icon` - see [buttonIcons](buttonIcons). optional
 - `themeIcon` - see [themeButtonIcons](themeButtonIcons). optional
 - `bootstrapGlyphicon` - see [bootstrapGlyphicons](bootstrapGlyphicons). optional